-Report: Ex local BLM office head violated policy
+Report: Former head of local BLM office violated policy

 FARMINGTON — A federal ethics probe started in 2010 that examined the behavior of Steve Henke when he led the U.S. Bureau of Land Management's Farmington field office says there were "questionable activities" at the office during Henke's tenure.